Charged Higgs Boson Phenomenology in the Dark Z mediated Fermionic Dark Matter Model

 \acknowledgments

-This work is supported by Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Science and ICT under the Grants 2022R1A5A1030700 (KJB), RS-2024-00336507 (JG), 2021R1A2C2011003 (KYL, CY), RS-2023-00237615 (CY), and RS-2023-00209974 (CBP).
+This work is supported by Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Science and ICT under the Grants RS-2022-NR070836 (KJB), RS-2024-00336507 (JG), RS-2021-NR059413 (KYL, CY), RS-2023-00237615 (CY), and RS-2023-00209974 (CBP).
 DWJ is supported by IBS under the project code IBS-R018-D3.
 JG also acknowledges the Ewha Womans University Research Grant of 2024 (1-2024-0651-001-1).
 JG is grateful to the Asia Pacific Center for Theoretical Physics for hospitality while this work was in progress.